 Enroll in a Global Service Learning and Citizenship Course – GST 140-440 (for three hours of college credit or audit) at Bethel University.

-Click HERE if taking for credit from Bethel University and not already a Bethel University student to begin the process.
+- Click HERE to begin the process if taking for credit from Bethel University and you’re not already a Bethel University student.